EDUCBA Logo

 • Rainfall should be in between 40 to 60 cm to expect a good amount of crop sales.

-• If the rainfall is out of that range, then the crop sale decreases considerably.
+• If the rainfall exceeds that range, the crop sale decreases considerably.

-• As a crop seller, it is very important to assess the rainfall percentage and invest accordingly.
+• As a crop seller, assessing the rainfall percentage and investing accordingly is very important.
 Otherwise, you have to deal with the stock of crops for a long time.

 • If you are analyzing the rainfall carefully, you can increase the prices of the crops if the rainfall is ranging between 40 to 60 cm.
 Because in this range of rainfall, farmers are very much interested in buying crops and does not matter about the price level.